 - systems where a planet orbits two stars (a binary star)

-- planets within the habitable zone of their star
+- planets in the habitable zone of their star